RRC-ACE-Outreach/TechCamp/README.md

 This year's TechCamps are online in two different streams, with more details below.

 Welcome to our Junior High visitors for Girls Exploring Information Technology, and welcome to our High School visitors for Day in the Life of an IT Student.
+**NOTE: TechCamp will work best in Chrome or Edge browser.
+Do not use Firefox.**

 We have two streams running for TechCamp, so please follow the links below for the stream you have chosen.
 Video recordings for each session can be found on the **<a href="https://www.youtube.com/channel/UC4h_O-Re8zIQ5FZTIcsrN0g" target="_blank">Red River College ACE - YouTube channel at this link</a>**, playlist links can be found below.
+*HINT: hold the `CTRL` key on Windows, or `Command` on Mac when clicking the link to open in a new tab.*